SPONSOR an EXOTIC BIRD

 You can sponsor one of the gorgeous peacocks for $65 a month, which provides them with . . . are you ready (these boys are picky!) . . . grain, multiple types of seeds, protein, crumble, crackers, fresh fruits and vegetables, monthly deworming and treats.
 In addition to these basics, we are always seeking funding for medications and vet visits.

 Most people know about the 2016 Westport farm case - referred to the largest in the Northeast - where 1400 animals were discovered, many in a state of dying.
 We were called to get involved and our director spent five months with the ASPCA transporting, relocating, feeding and cleaning, as well as joining their medical team.
 Though we had agreed to take in several of the rescues, we never considered exotic birds, as we had no experience or housing for them.
-But the ASPCA was having trouble finding the right placement, so we stepped in to help, taking these four boys, along with several wild pheasant, French partridges and quail...and we raised funds and started designing a proper building for all of them to be able to live together.
+But the ASPCA was having trouble finding the right placement, so we stepped in to help, taking four boys, along with several wild pheasants, French partridges and quail...and we raised funds and started designing a proper building for all of them to be able to live together.
 The peacock house ended up being one of the most unique buildings on our property.

 Since we are the only animal sanctuary of our kind in the state of Rhode Island, we often get calls from Animal Control Officers from all of the various towns when they have an animal that they just don't know what to do with.
 We got a call from the Portsmouth ACO who was getting reports of a peacock out in the wild.
 When this happens, they become prey to predators and if our winters are too brutal, their feet can freeze and that will be their demise.
 Fortunately for Prescott, we built our Peacock house large enough to have the proper needed space for one more peacock.
 So, when a nice resident found the bird in his barn, the ACO caught him and he moved in with us.